 Upon Shipper’s request, if Shipper wishes to release any or all of its capacity under the Agreement, Transporter shall market such capacity for Shipper, and Transporter shall be entitled to a Marketing Fee if Shipper releases capacity to a Replacement Shipper.
-Under no circumstances shall Shipper, without its prior consent, be obligated to release any capacity for less than the maximum tariff rate.
+To the extent that Transporter markets any capacity under the Agreement for a rate less than the maximum tariff rate, Shipper shall not be obligated to pay, and shall otherwise not be liable for, the difference between the rate paid by the replacement shipper and the maximum tariff rate.
 Without Shipper’s prior consent, the term of any agreement with a third party relating to any capacity released by Shipper under the Agreement shall not exceed one calendar month.

-As a Marketing Fee, Shipper shall pay Transporter $.06 for each MMBTU of capacity under the Agreement that is marketed by Transporter and released by Shipper.
+As a Marketing Fee, Shipper shall pay Transporter the difference, if positive, between (a) the rate paid by the replacement shipper for the capacity released by Shipper and (b) $.06 per MMBTU.